neyob1/ActiveDirectoryLab/Documentation/AD-Lab-Walkthrough.md

   Added:
 - 2 users from the Engineering Department
 - 1 user from management(simulating cross-department collaboration)

-Here are all the users who are present in Engineering Share

 <img width="500" height="400" alt="Screenshot 2026-03-01 123542" src="https://github.com/user-attachments/assets/befe4f31-69d9-4d30-a640-c0172de113c1" />